godanny86/asset-share-commons/_pages/search/date-range/index.md

 * Lightning (⚡) indicates this property is optimized for search.
 * Turtle (🐢) indicates this property is NOT optimized for search.

+#### Auto-Search on Change

+Select to automatically apply this filter via a new search when this filter's options change.

 #### Start Expanded

 Select to initially render the component filter in an expanded mode, showing the selection options.